jerryuhoo/Fire/README.md

 1. Refactor the code of frequency lines and close buttons.
 2. Fix a crash in Fl Studio of v0.9.9.
-3. Fix audiobuffer pointer bug when set history array.
+3. Fix audiobuffer pointer bug when setting history array.
-4. Fix the bug of changing presets might causes wrong frequency line positions.
+4. Fix the bug of changing presets that might cause wrong frequency line positions.
 5. New close buttons for each band.
 6. Other GUI improvements.